Gini Avi Saha Gini Keli: Soundtrack

 The score was composed by Kala Keerthi Premasiri Khemadasa and includes a song popular to this day; sung by Amarasiri Peiries named "Divimakulu Esa" (a poisonous spider's eye).
 The song was written by Lucien Bulathsinhala and composed by Premasiri Khemadasa.The majority of the score consists of strong orchestral violin music, mixed with soft flute riffs which play along major events in the film.

 Sequel

-Director Udayakantha Warnasuriya has mentioned about his desire to make Gini Avi Saha Gini Keli 2.
+Director Udayakantha Warnasuriya has mentioned about his desire to make Gini Avi Saha Gini Keli 2, which was released in September 2024.